From Around the Block to Across the Country: A Cyclist’s Journey

 There’s something about a bicycle that makes people stop and ask questions.
 The simplicity of two wheels carrying someone so far stirs something in them.
 I’ve lost count of the times a stranger has pointed at my touring bike and trailer and asked, “Where are you headed?” or “How far have you come?”

 Decades later, I’ve pedaled across states, up canyons, through heat, wind, and rain.
-From the saddle, the world doesn’t rush by—it unfolds.
+From the saddle, the world doesn’t rush by.
+It unfolds.
 And here’s the part people don’t expect: I’m almost 70, and I’ve never felt stronger.
-Time in the saddle built rhythm, resilience, and gratitude.
-Every climb pays you back with a view; every mile with a bit of awe.

-How to Start (If You’re Brand-New)
+How to Start If You’re Brand-New

-• Ridee 5–10 minutes at a comfortable pace.
+- Ride 5–10 minutes at a comfortable pace.
 Add a few minutes each week.

-Gear I Recommend (Simple, Reliable, Affordable)
+Gear I Recommend for New Cyclists

 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 Your purchase through my links helps keep this blog alive.
 Thank you for your support.